‘GTA Online’ Players Celebrate Valentine’s Day With Discounts, Bonus Cash And RP

 New maps, bonus GTA cash, and more RP are ready to be earned in the latest GTA Online event.
 To commemorate Valentine’s Day, the Till Death Do Us Part event is now underway until February 27.
 The latest event for the online multiplayer mode for Grand Theft Auto V lets players couple up to tackle two new Adversary modes, complete operations for bonus cash, and more before the event ends.

 The return of Till Death Do Us Part brings back the Legion Square and La Puerta maps for the Adversary mode.
 Additionally, two teams of two players can earn double cash and RP from the Hasta La Vista, Offense Defense, and Relay competitive modes.
-As noted on Rockstar Games’ website, the event also boosts the amount of cash earned from operations, too.
+As noted on Rockstar Games’ website, the event boosts the amount of cash earned from operations, too.
 Biker Business Sales and Special Cargo Deliveries are worth 25 percent more cash until the event ends.

 Players uninterested in fighting others or working on business deals can also celebrate the holiday with 50 percent off Assistant services and 25 percent off a number of purchasable items for their character.
 Organization leaders can call their assistants for discounts on recovering a vehicle from impound or summoning a luxury helicopter.
 In the office, a player can request a Pegasus vehicle for half-off during the event, as well.